Help & Reference

 Hover any ingredient in the recipe to see a tooltip with that ingredient’s contribution: calories, protein, fat, carbs, sodium, fiber.

-A recipe with at least one ingredient that contributes positive nutrients shows a label, with the footnote naming any gaps.
-A recipe with no usable data shows nothing — even with the setting on.
+A recipe with at least one ingredient that contributes positive nutrients shows a full label.
+A recipe with no usable nutrition data shows a pared-down card instead, reading “Nutrition isn’t available for this recipe yet.”
+That card is for kitchen members; a signed-out visitor viewing the recipe sees nothing.

 Ingredients you don’t want counted